-Pauline Morton Sabin founded the Women’s Organization for National Prohibition Reform (WONPR) in 1929.
+Pauline Morton Sabin founded the Women’s Organization for National Prohibition Reform (WONPR).
+The year was 1929.
 She had earlier been a staunch supporter of National Prohibition (1920-1933).
-However, over time she came to realize that the social experiment was ineffective.
-In addition, she saw that was causing many very serious problems.
+But over time she came to realize that the social experiment was ineffective.
+She also saw that was causing many very serious problems.
 In short, it was worse than doing nothing.

 Origin of WONPR

 Morton had been sitting in a congressional hearing.
-Ella Boole, president of the Woman’s Christian Temperance Union (WCTU), shouted “I represent the women of America!”
+Ella Boole, president of the Woman’s Christian Temperance Union (WCTU) was speaking.
+Then she shouted “I represent the women of America!”
 Sabin thought to herself, “Well, lady, here’s one woman you don’t represent.”

-This led Sabin to establish the Women’s Organization for National Prohibition Reform.
+This led Sabin to form WONPR.
 (It was first the Women’s’ Legion for True Temperance).
-WONPR challenged the long-held assumption that virtually all women in the U.S. supported Prohibition and its enforcement.
-It was a non-partisan volunteer organization in which there was only a small paid clerical staff.
+WONPR challenged the belief that virtually all women in the U.S. supported Prohibition.
+WONPR was a non-partisan volunteer group.
+There was only a small paid clerical staff.

-Sabin had earlier helped establish the Women’s National Republican Club and served as its president from 1921 until 1926.
+Sabin had earlier helped form the Women’s National Republican Club.
+She served as its president from 1921 until 1926.
 Thus, she enjoyed the advantage of political experience.
-One goal of the Women’s Organization for National Prohibition Reform was to expose the hypocrisy of those many politicians who publicly supported Prohibition but privately drank.
+One goal of the WONPR was to expose the hypocrisy of those many politicians who publicly supported Prohibition.
+Yet they privately drank.

-At first, drys (Prohibition supporters) failed to recognize the growing strength of opposition to Prohibition.
+A Prohibition supporter was a “dry.”
+At first, drys failed to see the growing strength of opposition to Prohibition.
 Clarence True Wilson was head of the Methodist Board of Temperance, Prohibition & Public Morals.
-He characterized members of the WONPR with a dismissive sneer.
+He described members of the WONPR with a dismissive sneer.
 He said it was only “A little group of wine-drinking society women who are uncomfortable under Prohibition.”

-The new group had received a small amount of seed money from the Association Against the Prohibition Amendment.
-However, after about a month membership dues made the group self-supporting because of its rapid growth.
+The new group had received a small amount of seed money from the Association against the Prohibition Amendment.
+But after about a month membership dues made the group self-supporting.
+That’s because of its rapid growth.

-Contributing to its growth was the fact that the Women’s Organization for National Prohibition Reform had committees focusing on specific segments of the population.
-They included the
+Contributing to its growth was the fact that the WONPR had effective committees.
+They focused on special segments of the population.
+They included these.

 - Business and Professional Women’s Group.